apache/samza/docs/README.md

 To serve the website on [localhost:4000](http://localhost:4000/), run the following:

+    ./gradlew docs:jekyllServeLocal

+To serve the website on so its visible to other hosts on port 4000, run the following:

-    ./gradlew docs:jekyllServe
+    ./gradlew docs:jekyllServePublic

-Note: this task does not end as it's waiting on Jekyll to exit.
-You will need to cntl-c jekyllServe to stop the task.
+The jekyllServe* tasks do not end as they will wait for Jekyll to exit.
+You will need to cntl-c jekyllServeLocal or JekyllServePublic to stop the task.

 ## Versioning